 Also, a bonus video of Linus unboxing the Steam Deck has been provided as well.

 Valve is currently sending out Steam Decks to those lucky folks who managed to get in early preorders.
 While the Steam Deck has not been delayed, it will take longer than expected for everyone who preordered one to receive them.
 In my case, while I was able to get a preorder in during July 2021, it states I won’t see mine until Q2 2022.
 Meaning, I’ll see it (hopefully) between April – June 2022.
-And here I was hoping I’d have it, so I could take it to PAX East 2022 when I head out to Bosten, MA.
+And here I was hoping I’d have it so that I could take it to PAX East 2022 when I head out to Bosten, MA.